SINTEFMedtek/Fraxinus/doc/user_manual/Fraxinus_doc_mainpage.md

 \addindex user_doc_overview

-Fraxinus is an IGT Navigation platform based on CustusX (http://www.custusx.org) for research use in the Sphenoblock procedure.
+Fraxinus is an IGT Navigation platform based on CustusX (http://www.custusx.org) for research in bronchoscopy.

 ## Conditions for use